 The trail crosses the South Cracroft River (where there's a nice campsite) and continues west through muddy buttongrass plains.
 Slowly climbing again, the trail crosses a ridge before descending to parallel the Cracroft River on the other side.
 It's easy to get turned around on this track and once I even ended up unintentionally walking back the way I came after getting disoriented – so pay attention.

 From Bechervaise Plateau (now above treeline), the trail climbs up west toward Federation Peak, but you'll actually approach the summit from the south.
-After a bit of climbing, the trail heads down through Chockstone Gully (a huge cut in the rocks) before making a sharp right up an impossibly steep-looking chute.
+After a bit of climbing, the trail heads down through a narrow split in the rock before making a sharp right and heading up Chockstone Gully – an impossibly steep-looking chute with a rock jammed into the middle of it (a rock you will go under).
 Yes, this is where the trail goes next.

 Climbing up this chute isn't as difficult as it may look and you even get to go underneath a big boulder pinched between the sides of it.
 Cool.
 There are some trail markers here, but there's really only one way up.